zvada/technology/docs/policy/service-migrations-spring-2018.md

 ### OSG CA ###

 !!! note
-    Retirement of the OSG CA service is planned for May 31, 2018 11:59PM EDT.
+    The OSG CA service retirement is scheduled for May 31, 2018 11:59PM EDT.

 The OSG CA service offers certificate request, renewal, and revocation through the [OIM](#myosg-and-oim) web interface, the OIM REST API, and the `osg-pki-tools` command-line tool.